 - (at least) 1 paragraph about how they plan to ensure that they will be successful in the program (i.e., continuing to ensure that the problems above are managed)

-Note that this request to waive the CGPA requirement is different than a statement of purpose (required for programs in the School of Education and the School of Public and International Affairs) in that the waiver request addresses an applicant’s ability to succeed in the program despite not having the minimum requirement.
+Note that this request to waive the CGPA requirement is different than a statement of purpose (required for programs in the Education Department and the Public and International Affairs Department) in that the waiver request addresses an applicant’s ability to succeed in the program despite not having the minimum requirement.

-The GPA Waiver Request Packet will be reviewed by school staff/faculty who are qualified to evaluate the likely achievement of the applicant in relation to the content, scope, and required academic rigor of the program.
-A formal recommendation on approval or denial of the waiver request will be made by the Dean of the school being applied to and the Vice President of Academic Affairs.
+The GPA Waiver Request Packet will be reviewed by department staff/faculty who are qualified to evaluate the likely achievement of the applicant in relation to the content, scope, and required academic rigor of the program.
+A formal recommendation on approval or denial of the waiver request will be made by the Dean of the department being applied to and the Vice President of Academic Affairs.